w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/07-computing.md

 [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instances-and-amis.html) is a software template

 - The EC2 instance is used for creating the virtual server instance
-- The AMI is the EC2 virtual machines image
+- The AMI is the EC2 virtual machine image

 Interact with EC2 instance as with any computer